 Blocking: An action taken on a given label with respect to a zone, according to which the label is unavailable for allocation to anyone.

 Character Variant: In a Language Variant Table, a “Character Variant” is an entry on the second list of code points corresponding to each Valid Code Point and providing possible substitutions for it.
-Unlike the Preferred Variants, substitutions based on Character Variants are normally reserved but not actually registered (or “activated”).
+Unlike the Preferred Variants, substitutions based on Character Variants are normally withheld but not actually registered (or “activated”).
 Character Variants appear in column 3 of the Language Variant Table.
 The term “Code Point Variant” is used interchangeably with this term.
 This term should be used only when discussing implementations of RFC 3743.

 Code Point: A value in the Unicode code space.
 The meaning here is restricted to meaning D10 in the Unicode Standard, section 3.4.